rawkode/boilr-docker-compose-php/README.md

 Boilr is a tool for generating your projects boilerplate files.
 This template repository provides templates for generating docker-compose.yml for PHP projects.

-These templates are configued based on MY personal opinion on how docker-compose works best for PHP, particularly Symfony, projects.
+These templates are configued based on MY personal opinion on how docker-compose works best for PHP projects

+After the YAML files are generated, you may need to tweak slightly (Node entrypoint, etc)

-**These templates WILL get smarter when boilr advances**
+**These templates will get smarter when boilr advances**
 see: https://github.com/tmrts/boilr/issues/9 and https://github.com/tmrts/boilr/issues/10

 ## Installation